turion/essence-of-live-coding/article/Exposition.md

 # Introduction

+The main point of this article is to extract the essence of what is live coding, and to implement it in a type-safe and type-driven way in Haskell as a functional reactive programming framework.

 Live coding comes in a variety of applications:
 Music and visual arts, and hot code swap.
 In arts, it often works by having a server that produces the actual media,